puchen8229/EMPBOOTSTRP/README.md

-The examples above demonstrate that EMPBOOTSTRP can be used to run bootstrap for an arbitrary statistical model as long as we can embed the statistical model into the Model skeleton with 9 components, and code dgp, est, and prp functions that use the Model object as input and output.
+The examples above demonstrate that EMPBOOTSTRP can be used to run bootstrap for an arbitrary statistical model as long as we can embed the statistical model into the Model skeleton with 9 components, and implement dgp, est, and prp functions that use the Model object as input and output.
+Once these three functions are completed, the bootstrap test is a routine task.